History of

 Kuipers not only designed the building, but was also responsible for the furnishings.
 The unity between architecture and interior design signifies Industria is part of the illustrious row of early twentieth century buildings designed as 'community art' where art and applied art support and accentuate architecture.

 The interior designed by Foeke Kuipers has remained partly intact.
 In addition to permanent features such as the parquet floor, wood panelling and ceilings, there are also various decorative wrought iron lamps and gates, stained glass screens and pieces of furniture still present in their original state.
-Even though, each hall has its own style, there is a common thread between each room, mainly because of the wood panelling, stained glass windows and ceilings with square fields.
+Even though each hall has its own style, there is a common thread between each room, mainly with the wood panelling, stained glass windows and ceilings with square fields.

 Heritage Foundation of the Koninklijke IGC